Sneh09/Yolov3_Traffic_sign_recognition/README.md

 1. Download the dataset and unzip the images.
 2. Change the annotation format from COCO json to YOLO txt format using the coco2yolo.py.
 3. Create a new folder Yolo_custom_model_training on Google drive and custom_data folder inside and unzip all the images and annotation files.
+4. In custom data add classes.names and classes.txt files.
-4. Refer github.com/qqwweee/keras-yolo3 to generate anchor boxes for custom_data on Anaconda.
+5. Refer github.com/qqwweee/keras-yolo3 to generate anchor boxes for custom_data on Anaconda.
-5. Clone the Yolov3 darknet repository.
+6. Clone the Yolov3 darknet repository.
 Configure the Makefile to enable training on GPU.
-6. Change the yolov3 config file after cloning the darknet.
+7. Change the yolov3 config file after cloning the darknet.
 (Make changes in anchor boxes as well if generated using step 4.)
-7.
+8. Start the training process.